-Element Public Relations Corporate Reflection approach Communication approach Historical Public relations has Public relations has It is incorrect to suggest that development matured to a matured into public relations reached a management function corporate plateau and got replaced by communication corporate communication.
-Management Recognizes public Corporate Both approaches are perspective relations as a communication strategic and managerial. management function considers itself a and lately suffixes strategic management "communication function compared to Integration of management' Acknowledges various public relations Acknowledges It is difficult to reconcile the different specializations under various contradicting marketing and organizational public relations specializations under communication approach communication public relations corporate advocated by corporate practices communication but communication proponents.
-F also embraces r · · · · marketing Corporate Associated with Corporate No fundamental difference communication spinning, manipulation communication seen as one is named to appeal to sanitises the and distortion of as more credible the market (corporate reputation of information as part of communications). public relations its history.
-51.1.11 Relationships Appreciate the need for Entails managing Relationships and versus mutually beneficial relationships with communication are mutually constitutive. communication relationships with publics. stakeholders. constitutive.
+Table 1: Interpretive framework on public relations - corporate communication debate Element Public Relations Corporate Reflection approach Communication approach Historical Public relations has Public relations has It is incorrect to suggest that development matured to a matured into public relations reached a management function corporate plateau and got replaced by communication corporate communication.
+Management Recognizes public Corporate Both approaches are perspective relations as a communication strategic and managerial. management function considers itself a and lately suffixes strategic management "communication function compared to management' public relations Integration of Acknowledges various Acknowledges It is difficult to reconcile the different specializations under various contradicting marketing and organizational public relations specializations under communication approach communication corporate advocated by corporate practices communication but communication proponents. also embraces 0 A • .
+1 • .1 marketing Corporate Associated with Corporate No fundamental difference communication spinning, manipulation communication seen as one is named to appeal to sanitises the and distortion of as more credible the market (corporate reputation of information as part of communications). public relations its history.
+Entaila managing Deletionships Relationships Appreciate the need for mutually beneficial Entails managing relationships with Relationships and communication are mutually versus communication mutually beneficial relationships with stakeholders. constitutive. communication publics. stakenoluers. constitutive.
 Regional Predominantly Predominantly Need to reconcile the perspectives American orientation.
 European orientation.
-American and European - - Also popular in Africa. - perspectives.
-Africa takes a critical public relations scholarly approach communication is trying to kidnap public relations, since there is nothing new that corporate communication offers in terms of concepts, theory and practice.
-On the other hand, there is an emerging trend from African scholars who see public relations from a broader impact on society, rather than limiting the practice at organizational level.
+American and European r r r Also popular in Africa. rr perspectives.
+Africa takes a 11 critical public relations scholarly approach